2006 Lagos building collapses

-In 2006, up to 3 building collapses were reported in Lagos, Nigeria.
+In 2006, up to three building collapses were reported in Lagos, Nigeria.

 March

-On March 22, the top nine stories of a 21-story Nigerian Industrial Development Bank building in Lagos, Nigeria collapsed.
-This happened after a fire had gutted two stories in the building earlier that month.
+On 22 March, the about two thirds of each of the top nine stories of the 21-story Nigerian Industrial Development Bank building in Lagos, Nigeria collapsed.
+A fire had gutted two stories in the building earlier that month.
 Heavy winds during a thunderstorm caused the building to cave in from the structural weakness after the fire.
 This building was located in the commercial centre of the city.
-The building then sat vacant and in ruins for the next 2 years until it was ultimately imploded on September 21, 2008, making it the first building to be imploded in Nigeria.
+The building sat vacant and in ruins for the next two years until it was ultimately imploded on 21 September 2008, making it the first building to be imploded in Nigeria.
 A parking lot now occupies the site.

 Casualties

 One person was killed while 24 were reported injured.

 July

-The July collapse was a disaster that occurred on July 18, 2006 when a four-story block of flats collapsed in Lagos, Nigeria.
+The July collapse was a disaster that occurred on 18 July 2006 when a four-story block of flats collapsed in Lagos, Nigeria.
 At least 25 people were killed.
 It is thought the accident was caused by poor construction.
 The building was under three years old.
 The building was a residential building composed of 36 flats.
 Officials said that those responsible for the building's collapse would be prosecuted.